changtb/Automated-ELK-Stack-Depolyment/README.md

 This copies the playbook files to the correct place.

 Next, you must create a `hosts` file to specify which VMs to run each playbook on.
-Run the commands below:
+Run the commands below _after replacing IPs with the private IPs defined in your VMs._:

 ```bash
 $ cd /etc/ansible